christopheradams/elixir_style_guide/README.md

 # preferred
 some_string |> String.downcase |> String.strip

-# Multiline pipelines use a single level of indentation.
+# Multiline pipelines are not further indented
 some_string
 |> String.downcase
 |> String.strip